What is the minimum supported version of ZoneMinder, Android and iOS?¶

 https://yourserver/zm/api/monitors.jsonand you see some text on top followed by monitor data, your APIs are not working.
 You need to search the forums and figure out how to get rid of that text.

-- The phone/computer running zmNinja does not have access to your ZM server.
+- The phone/computer running zmNinja does not have access to your ZM server when using WAN.
 For example, many people test the web console on their LAN but test zmninja on a WAN connection

 - You are using Basic Authentication.
 See here

 - You have ‘multi-server’ configuration enabled and you have done it wrong.
-Go to ZM Web Console->Options->Servers - if you see any entries there and you don’t know what multi-server is, or you don’t use it, please disable multi-server
+Go to ZM Web Console->Options->Servers - if you see any entries there and you don’t know what multi-server is, or you don’t use it, please disable multi-server.
+Also see here

 - When trying to view live images, look at your webserver error logs